William J. Brennan Jr.: Judicial philosophy

 Brennan concluded by stating that electrocution is "nothing less than the contemporary technological equivalent of burning people at the stake."
+Despite his personal stance against the death penalty, Brennan implicitly acknowledged its current reality by offering his thoughts in other legal aspects of court cases, if capital punishment was to apply to the given case.
+In Strickland v.
+Washington, a case involving a capital defendant, although Brennan disagreed with keeping the verdict of death sentence, his concurrence agreed with the test for ineffective assistance of counsel that the majority opinion established.
+(Marshall dissented in this case, objecting to the new test and stating that the counsel in the trial was ineffective.)

-Brennan voted with the majority in Roe v Wade which legalized abortion nationally and helped craft the decision.
+Brennan voted with the majority in Roe v.
+Wade which legalized abortion nationally and helped craft the decision.
 Brennan wrote the majority opinion in Roth v.
 United States which set new standards for obscenity laws, allowing some prosecutions, but drastically loosening the laws overall.
 He later reversed his position in dissent in Miller v.
 California arguing that obscenity laws were unconstitutional.
 Although Brennan joined the majority in United States v.
-O’Brien which upheld the constitutionality of laws banning draft card burning, he later opposed the Vietnam War and dissented several times when the Supreme Court refused to hear challenges to its legality.
+O'Brien which upheld the constitutionality of laws banning draft card burning, he later opposed the Vietnam War and dissented several times when the Supreme Court refused to hear challenges to its legality.
 In a dissent in San Antonio Independent School District v.
 Rodriguez Brennan argued that unequal funding of poor and wealthy school districts violated the Equal Protection Clause.

 Brennan supported gay rights.
+In a dissent from a denial of certiorari in 1985 involving a lesbian teacher fired for her sexual orientation, Brennan publicly criticized homophobia, writing "Homosexuals have historically been the object of deep and sustained pernicious hostility, and it is fair to say that discrimination against homosexuals is likely to reflect deep-seated prejudice rather than rationality."
 He joined the dissent in Bowers v.
-Hardwick, which allowed states to prosecute consensual homosexual sodomy.
+Hardwick, which allowed states to prosecute consensual homosexual sodomy, a decision which the Court announced in June 1986.

-In a dissent from a denial of certiorari in 1985 involving a lesbian teacher fired for her sexual orientation, Brennan publicly criticized homophobia, writing "Homosexuals have historically been the object of deep and sustained pernicious hostility, and it is fair to say that discrimination against homosexuals is likely to reflect deep-seated prejudice rather than rationality."'

 He is regarded as one of the most liberal justices in the history of the court.